 Location

 As the table above shows, location is a major driver of income.
-Working in a market with higher property values, like Atlanta, naturally leads to larger commission checks.
+Working in a market with higher property values, like Savannah, naturally leads to larger commission checks.
 Focusing your efforts on booming metropolitan areas or affluent suburbs can significantly boost your earnings.

 Niche/specialization